julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 ---
 layout: single
-title: "Anxiety Tea Recipe (Homemade Herbal Blend)"
+title: "Simple Anxiety Tea Blend (Real Effects & How to Use It)"

 categories:
   - natural-healing